tayo-k/bmd/content/derisk.md

 Where Site Reliability Engineering (SRE) is focused on mitigating risk to the software product (mostly after it’s been built and deployed); DRE will include managing risk - technical and non-technical - while the product is under development.

-It will also cover risk factors such as:
+It will also cover factors such as:
 - Process breakdowns and missing dependencies.
 - Having the right conversations with partners at the right time
 - Shifting tests left, and automating them